sunitathararom/Rewear-System-Analysis/README.md

 A comprehensive system analysis and design project for "Rewear," an online second-hand clothing platform.
 This repository showcases the business logic, operational workflow, and UI/UX prototyping required before the coding phase.

 ## Tech Stack
-* **System Design:** draw.io, Flowcharts, Data Flow Diagrams (DFD)
+* **System Analysis & Design:** draw.io, Flowcharts, Data Flow Diagrams (DFD)
 * **UI/UX Design:** Figma
 * **Platform:** Google Sites

 ## Key Features & Contributions
-* **System Architecture:** Defined the platform's core features and created detailed system Flowcharts, Data Flow Diagrams (DFD), and Process Descriptions to structure operational logic.
+* **System Architecture:** Defined the platform’s core features and created system Flowcharts and Data Flow Diagrams (DFD) to structure operational logic and streamline the user checkout experience.
-* **UI/UX Prototyping:** Collaborated on UI/UX design in Figma to visualize application interfaces and map out user requirements effectively.
+* **UI/UX Prototyping:** Collaborated on UI/UX design in Figma to visualize application interfaces and align with business and user requirements.
 * **Storefront Management:** Designed the layout and managed the storefront on Google Sites, handling content organization and product data entry.

 ---